willbelr/qtpad/README.md

 Known bugs:
 - Current font family is not loaded in style dialog font combo box
+- Wrong position of the tray icon context menu in KDE

  Please report all issues on Github :)

  # Future improvements
+ - Ignore case of command line interface
+ - Better size handling for images
+     - Respect small size when pasting
+     - Reduce size when image is larger than screen
+     - Restore size after sizegrip or rename
  - Dark icon theme
  - Search and replace functionnality